Last Updated on: by

-- Cytoplasm is the semi-viscous ground substance of the cell.
+- The cytoplasm is the semi-viscous ground substance of the cell.

 - All the volume of such substance outside the nucleus and inside the plasma membrane is cytoplasm.